Quantitative methods for Economists

 - Course Code:

 - Full Year

-This course is offered to first year students in 2008-09 who have at least a B in A-Level maths (or equivalent) attained.
+This course is offered to students who have at least a B in A-Level maths (or equivalent) attained.
 The course offers a survey of basic economic statistical techniques and applied mathematical analysis useful for intermediate and advanced economic theory.
 The course is an essential prerequisite for Econometrics.

 This is a core course for the BSc Economics and compulsory for BSc Development Economics and BA Economics and … (two subject degree with Economics to appear first in title).
 Introduction to Quantitative Methods for Economists is a prerequisite for this course if taken in year two.
 Students with A level mathematics or equivalent may be permitted to take this course in Year 1, subject to the year tutor’s approval.
 It is a pre-requisite for Econometrics.